 Big Little Lies, Liane Moriarty

 At first glance, Big Little Lies, the debut novel by Australian author Liane Moriarty, appears to be a lighthearted, relatable tale about a group of parents navigating the challenges of kindergarten and the social politics of suburbia.
 And, indeed, the book’s early pages do unfold with a witty humor and an air of familiarity, as we meet the mothers and fathers of Pirriwee Public School, each with their own distinct struggles and insecurities.
+But, just as you settle in for a humorous romp through the world of over-caffeinated, over-achieving parents, Moriarty drops the curtain and reveals a far more complex, layered narrative.
+Beneath the surface of this seemingly idyllic Australian suburb lies a rich tapestry of secrets, lies, and hidden truths.

 Big Little Lies is a masterclass in storytelling, one that showcases Moriarty’s impressive range and skill as an author.
 She takes a seemingly innocuous premise – the absurdities of kindergarten politics – and transforms it into a nuanced exploration of human nature.
-It’s a testament to her talent that she can balance humor and drama so effortlessly, creating a narrative that is both entertaining and thought-provoking.

 Cotton Candy – A Book That was Fluffy and Sweet